Notre-Dame-des-Bois

 Notre-Dame-des-Bois (/fr/) is a municipality in Le Granit Regional County Municipality in the Estrie region of Quebec, Canada, on the Canada–United States border.
 The population was 1,028 as of the Canada 2021 Census.

 Located in the Appalachians, it lies at 555 metres in altitude, making it one of the highest towns in Quebec.
 Mont-Mégantic National Park is located in Notre-Dame-des-Bois and is one of the biggest tourism draws to the region.

+History

+The municipality was created in 1876 when Ditton-Chesham-et-Clinton was split in two distinct municipality: Ditton-et-Clinton and Chesham.
+In 1958, Chesham changed its name to Notre-Dame-des-Bois.